nextcloud/gallery/README.md

 That's it.
 You should be able to see more media types in your slideshows and galleries as soon as you've installed the app.

 ### Improving performance
+#### Assets pipelining
+Make sure to enable "asset pipelining", so that all the Javascript and CSS resources can be mixed together.
+This can divide the loading time of your cloud by 4.

+Read about it in the [Administration Manual](https://doc.owncloud.org/server/8.0/admin_manual/configuration_server/js_css_asset_management_configuration.html)

+#### Generating thumbnails
 Some of ownCloud's internal operations make the gallery app very slow
 * Generating thumbnails the first time you open the app
 * Generating a full screen preview